tanfiona/CausalNewsCorpus/README.md

-# Introduction
+# CausalNewsCorpus (CNC)
-This repository contains the model and data files for our corpus and paper titled "The Causal News Corpus".
+This repository contains the model and data files for our corpus and paper titled "The Causal News Corpus: Annotating Causal Relations in Event Sentences from News".

 We invite you to participate in the CASE-2022 Shared Task: Event Causality Identification with Causal News Corpus.
 The task is being held as part of the [5th Workshop on Challenges and Applications of Automated Extraction of Socio-political Events from Text (CASE 2022)](https://emw.ku.edu.tr/case-2022/).
 All participating teams will be able to publish their system description paper in the workshop proceedings published by ACL.